Province of Agrigento

-History and location
+History

-It is surrounded by Province of Palermo in the north, Trapani in the west, Mediterranean Sea in the south, and Caltanissetta in the east.
-Gela inhabitants founded the province in the 6th century B.C. as Akragas.
-The Carthage destroyed the province in 406 B.C. but was later ruled by the Romans, Goths, Byzantines, and Arabs.
+Greek colonists from Gela founded the province in the 6th century BC as Akragas.
+Carthage destroyed the province in 406 BC, but it was later ruled by the Romans, Goths, Byzantines, and Arabs.
 The Arabs rebuilt several parts of the province.
-Several ancient Doric temples were constructed during the 6th and 5th century B.C. to worship Hercules, Olympian Jupiter, Juno, Castor, Pollux, and Demeter.
+Several ancient Doric temples were constructed during the 6th and 5th century BC to worship Hercules, Jupiter, Juno, Castor, Pollux, and Demeter.
 They are located in the Valley of Temples (Italian: Valle dei Templi).
 The ancient temples and other architectural structures were built using the stones of the hills near Capo San Marco.

-Places

-Here below are listed the towns of the province with more than 10,000 inhabitants: